Test-Time Multimodal Backdoor Detection by Contrastive Prompting: More Experimental Results

-\textbf{Using open-source models for prompts generation}\quad We also explored the feasibility of replacing GPT4 for prompt generation with open source models, such as Llama3-8B (denoted as "L") and Mistral-7B-Instruct-v0.2 (denoted as "M").
-The results are shown in Table \ref{table:open-source}.
+We also explored the feasibility of replacing GPT-4 for prompt generation with open-source models.
+We utilized the following models: Llama3-8B-Instruct \citep{dubey2024llama}, Mistral-7B-Instruct-v0.2 \citep{jiang2023mistral}, Yi-1.5-9B-Chat \citep{young2024yi}, gemma-2-2b-it \citep{team2024gemma}, gemma-2-9b-it \citep{team2024gemma}, Phi-3.5-mini-instruct \citep{abdin2024phi}, Qwen2.5-7B-Instruct \citep{yang2024qwen2}, and Qwen2.5-14B-Instruct \citep{yang2024qwen2}.
+The experimental results of using these varying open-source language models were recorded in Table \ref{tab:openmodel_performance}.
+Additionally, we documented the prompt generation times for Llama3-8B-Instruct (denoted as "L") and Mistral-7B-Instruct-v0.2 (denoted as "M") in Table \ref{table:llamaandmistral}.

 Although using open-source models for prompt generation may require more time (which minimally impacts detection efficiency when performed offline), the detection performance remains comparable to that achieved with GPT-4.
 This indicates that using open-source models is a promising alternative for prompt generation.